Last Updated on May 22, 2023

 Where You Can Buy a SIM Card in Italy

 Before I list where you can buy your Italian SIM card, know this: you have to buy it in person.
-I highly recommend not trying to buy SIM cards that get shipped to you because, legally, in order to buy a SIM card in Italy you have to present photo ID.
+To legally purchase a SIM card in Italy, you have to present photo ID.
+For this reason, I do not recommend buying SIM cards online.

 There are some providers that allow you to buy the SIM card online, but you would need to register it in person.